This blog may contain affiliate links. Read our disclosure policy for more info.

 Their Mayan and Spanish influences make Guatemalan food very rich.
 But knowing what to order (especially in a different language) can be a bit challenging.
 They do have a wide variety of unknown ingredients, especially for us non-Latinos.
 That’s why we decided to take this Antigua Foodie Tour.

-While it’s not particularly cheap at $125 USD per person, it is absolutely worth it!
+While it’s not particularly cheap, it is absolutely worth it!
 This is almost like a private food tour as they only accept small groups, and you get to eat in different restaurants.
 We got to sample about 10 different dishes – so we were stuffed by the end!
 But it was so fun going to the local restaurants and meeting the owners, whose whole life revolves around this incredible food.

 The tour lasts about 3 hours and includes water, but no sodas or alcoholic beverages.
 You will also get a super tasty dessert by the end!
 The tour takes off from a central meeting point in the town square.
 Be sure to come hungry!